-- Creation of affordable housing that town employees could rent or purchase, and to meet need documented in the draft Housing Production Plan and Truro Economic Development Strategy. - Community-oriented non-residential space that could be used for public meeting space, day care, community kitchen, live-work space or other community-oriented use. - A significant increase in the Truro Tax base - New passive and active recreation opportunities on a property that is currently inaccessible to the public. - The addition of 7-acres to Truro Central School, making it eligible to receive state subsidies for any future expansion needs
+- Community-oriented non-residential space that could be used for public meeting space, day care, community kitchen, live-work space or other community-oriented use. - Development on the property will generate local property tax revenue.
+A significant increase in the Truro Tax base - New passive and active recreation opportunities on a property that is currently inaccessible to the public. - The addition of 7-acres to Truro Central School, making it eligible to receive state subsidies for any future expansion needs